When it comes to getting more traffic, attention and higher rankings, there is one concept that is starting to have a huge impact on those goals.

-I’ve spent years and lots of money promoting my brand so that when people see my name, my blog or one of my companies they think of someone who is influential in the Internet.
+I’ve spent years and lots of money promoting my brand so that when people see my name, my blog or one of my companies, they think of someone who is influential on the Internet.

 - Create detailed and heavily research posts on your blog – I’ll talk more about this below, but it’s enough to say that your strategy is to give your followers content that they want and love.
 It should always be useful and valuable in their eyes.

-- Share content and interact across the social web – Give your followers great information that help them solve their problems and entertain them.
+- Share content and interact across the social web – Give your followers great information that helps them solve their problems and entertain them.
 Mix business with fun.

 - Comment on other blogs – This means to read, share and take the time to engage not only with the author of the content, but his or her followers as well.
-Choose a few blogs at first and ideally they should be popular ones.
+Choose a few blogs at first.
+Ideally they should be popular ones.